wp-plugins/flyzoo/readme.txt

 = How do I embed a chat room into a page? =

 Log into the Dashboard, click on CHATS, locate your chatroom and click on "Get embedding code".
-Here you find the shortcode (or javascript), copy the shortcode and past it into your preferred page.
+Here you find the shortcode (or javascript version): copy the shortcode and past it into your preferred page.
 (Please note: to embed a chat room you need at least the PRO plan)

 [Check the Pricing >>](http://www.flyzoo.co/pricing?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)